Major articles and book chapters

 Brian Martin.
 Uprooting War (London: Freedom Press, 1984), xi+298 pages.
 Revised edition published in Italian as La Piramide Rovesciata: Per Sradicare la Guerra (Molfetta: Edizioni La Meridiana, 1990).
 Chapters 1 and 2, slightly edited, reprinted as: The limits of the peace movement.
 Our Generation, Vol. 17, No. 2, pp. 3-21 (Spring-Summer 1986).

 Brian Martin.
 Backfire manual: tactics against injustice (Sparsnäs, Sweden: Irene Publishing, 2012), 106 pages.
 A practical handbook for activists.
+Available in several languages.

 Brian Martin, Sharon Callaghan and Chris Fox, with Rosie Wells and Mary Cawte.
 Challenging Bureaucratic Elites (Wollongong: Schweik Action Wollongong, 1997), 55 pages.
 Available in html and pdf.